 An Apple Distinguished School

 Le Régent is a 1:1 School.
-All students receive a MacBook Air or iPad depending on their age.
+All students use a specially prepared MacBook Air or iPad depending on their age.
 This school device enables us to provide personalized learning – in other words, the right type of learning, at the right time, in the right place.
-It also permits internet filtering and management to ensure appropriate internet use at home and in school.
+It also permits internet filtering and management to ensure appropriate internet use in the boarding houses, at home and in school.

-Spacious classrooms and extraordinary views, Le Régent, the newest Swiss boarding school, is purpose built with 21st century learning needs and student wellbeing in mind.
+Spacious classrooms with extraordinary views of the Swiss Alps.
+Le Régent, the most modern international boarding school in Switzerland, meets students’ 21st-century learning and wellbeing needs.
 Classrooms, learning spaces, communal and living areas have been designed to create a warm and friendly atmosphere, fostering a “feel-good” factor and accelerating learning potential.

 Le Régent’s vibrant co-educational boarding community provides the complete Le Régent experience – and its advantages are shared with day students who are expected to be as much part of the school as their family life allows and benefit fully from all the support and care provided to the boarders.

 A TYPICAL DAY

-School starts at 8am and finishes at 5pm, but there is no such thing as a typical day or week at Le Régent!
+School starts at 8am and finishes at 5pm, but there is no such thing as a typical day or week at Le Régent International School!
 Every day is filled with a stimulating mix of lessons, societies, activities and sports.
 On Saturdays we have a busy and exciting extra-curricular programme for boarders and day students.
 And throughout the year visits, trips, competitions and events abound.